-She wanted to make everything all right between them, to tell him it was fine, but was it?
-They had nearly starved to death this winter, Tad and she.
-She reminded herself, stoically, that she had made her own choices.
+She wanted to make everything easy between them, to tell him all was well, but was it?
+The winter had been hard and hungry, the nights long and filled with loneliness.
+She reminded herself stoically that she had made her own choices.
 Tobias had not wanted her to return here, nor had he wanted a werewolf son.
 The fire crackled and the silence deepened between them.

-“The resistance to the Brotherhood is growing stronger,” he said, into the flames.
+“The resistance to the Brotherhood is growing stronger,” he said, still staring at the fire.
 “In the city people are meeting in cells.
 Weapons are being gathered, supplies laid by.
 The Ice King supports our cause.
 I spoke with him when I was in the Northern Sea.
 He is willing to shelter our refugees, and supply us with weapons.”

-Calliope stared into the flames and her heart stirred.
-She was not a vengeful person, but it was the deepest wish of her heart to see her tormentors overthrown, and justice returned to her land.
+Calliope’s heart stirred.
+She was not a vengeful person, but it was her deepest wish to see her tormentors overthrown, and justice returned to her land.

-“That was why you went there,” she said quietly, into the flames.
+“That was why you went there,” she said quietly.